boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

     "$PYTHON_ROOT/base4SmartSim.yml"
 ```

-The rebuild resolves the dependency set from `requirements.in`, restores packages modified by `smart build`, validates the final environment, and records the installed versions in `requirements.txt`.
+The rebuild resolves the dependency set from `requirements.in`, builds the SmartSim database executable without RedisAI or ML backends, restores the requested Python package set, validates the final environment, and records the installed versions in `requirements.txt`.

 ### 9. Rebuild the SmartRedis Native Library